 - Flexible financing

-We’ve been rated 4.8 out of 5 on Google with over 350 satisfied customers.
-See why Shafer Services Plus has been San Antonio’s preferred furnace and heat pump installation/replacement experts for over 100 years.
+We’ve been rated 4.8 out of 5 on Google with thousands of satisfied customers.
+See why Shafer Services Plus has been San Antonio’s preferred furnace and heat pump installation/replacement experts since 1988.